vmware-archive/spring-boot-data-rest-demo/README.md

 1. If it's not running already launch SpringSource Tool Suite (STS)
 2. File -> New -> Spring Starter Project
 3. Enter a unique name and artifact-id.
 You can also enter other information as you like (group-id, package, etc.).
 Click Next when done.
-4. Add feature to the application by checking: Web, JPA, HSQLDB, and MySQL.
+4. Add feature to the application by checking: Web, JPA, Rest Repositories, HSQLDB, and MySQL.
 Click Finish when done, and this will create and load the new project into STS.

 If you're not familiar with Spring Boot apps spend a little time exploring the project.
 There's a "main" class that tells Spring to start up and initialize everything, an applications.properties that's a default location for key/value pairs, and the POM is setup with dependancies that will tell Spring Boot to do things for us.
 For example, adding the Web starter tells Boot to embed a Tomcat server in our app and setup its context so it just works.